SamMahan/todo-api/README.md

-# I should put something useful here
+# TODO app

-But something is better than nothing right?
-This is a toy project where I made a small API to learn laravel and perhaps build an app off it.
-It currently works in testing and eventually I might make it into something useful.
-Its purpose is to be a relatively simple todo app.
+This is a demonstration app designed to showcase the features of Laravel Lumen in practical application.
+It is now just a fun project for me, and I will be adding to it over time.